slaviboy/FingerGestureTransformationsKotlin/README.md

 }
 ```

-If you are using mutiple shapes for example points, and you want to draw circles with center those particular points you can use the **mapPoints()** method and apply the matrix transformations to all points.
+If you are using mutiple shapes for example points, and you want to draw circles with center of those particular points you can use the [mapPoints()](https://developer.android.com/reference/android/graphics/Matrix#mapPoints(float[],%20float[])) method and apply the matrix transformations to all points.
 That way there is no need to apply the matrix to the canvas and you can move circles by changing the array with point coordinates, and then again mapping the points.